Jakir123/android_libraries/README.md

-# Must Have Libraries
+# List of some Libraries and Framworks for Android.

-## Please go through the following link.

 https://github.com/Jakir123/android_libraries/wiki/Must-Have-Libraries